MaDiify/dotfiles/README.md

 # dotfiles
 my Artix / Arch dotfiles

-currently using i3-gaps with polybar and i3lock
+currently using i3-gaps with polybar, i3lock and rofi